Futuristic pods whisk travellers around UK airport

 The pods, which run along tracks and allow passengers to select their destinations, use laser sensors to ferry business passengers and their luggage along a 3.8 km route.

-According to ULTra, the company behind the technology, the 30 million pound development could transport up to 500,000 passengers each year and replace 50,000 shuttle bus journeys.
+According to ULTra, the company behind the technology, the 30 million pound ($47 million) development could transport up to 500,000 passengers each year and replace 50,000 shuttle bus journeys.

 The British invention, which has been on trial at Heathrow since April, is the culmination of over 60 years of development.
 First dreamed up in the 1950s, it has now become a working reality under ULTra PRT president and former NASA engineer, Martin Lowson who championed the idea while lecturing at Bristol University in the 1990s.